JetBrains/teamcity-documentation/topics/ftp-upload.md

 <td>

 Optional.
-Select an FTP transfer mode to force:  the ASCII or Binary FTP transfer modes (if the automatically detected mode leads to broken files transfer)
+Select an FTP transfer mode to force: the ASCII or Binary FTP transfer modes (if the automatically detected mode leads to a broken files transfer).

 </td></tr><tr>